 Seeing evidence of crying-like behaviors in the womb may seem worrying to some parents, but it is usually a sign of normal, healthy development.
 These behaviors are reflexive, and there is no indication that babies feel emotional distress in the same way outside-the-womb crying may suggest.

-However, it’s important for parents to communicate any concerns about their pregnancy with their healthcare provider, especially if they experience increased stress or significant changes in the baby’s movement patterns.
+However, it’s essential for parents to communicate any concerns about their pregnancy with their healthcare provider, especially if they experience increased stress or significant changes in the baby’s movement patterns.
+Regular prenatal check-ups can help ensure the baby’s development is on track and address any potential issues early.

 What Happens After Birth?